-Carla Eckels has been an award-winning announcer/news producer for KMUW 89.1FM, Wichita Public Radio for 15 years.
+Carla Eckels is Assistant News Director at KMUW.
+She's been an award-winning announcer/news producer for KMUW 89.1FM, Wichita Public Radio for 19 years.
 Carla also produces a R&B and gospel show Soulsations, Sunday nights at 6 on KMUW.
-She also hosts Joyful Sounds, a Sunday morning gospel radio show on the internet Grown Folk Jamz.
+She also hosts Joyful Sounds, a Sunday morning gospel radio show on Q92FM.
 Prior to KMUW, she was the local host for NPR’s Morning Edition at WYSO public radio in Yellow Springs, Ohio and co-hosted a nationally syndicated Gospel Countdown Radio show in Cincinnati.

 From 2004 to 2007, Carla hosted the number one gospel radio show on KSJM 107.9 JAMZ.
 She is the recipient of the Best Disc Jockey award voted on by subscribers of The Community Voice Newspaper.

 Carla is a graduate of Wichita State University with a degree in communications.
 Her greatest joy is her family.
-She is married to Wichita and WSU Football Hall-of-Famer, Rev. Reuben Eckels and they are co-founders of New Day Christian Church.
-They have two children.
-Carla serves at New Day along side her husband, Reuben and co-pastor Rev., Dr. Cynthia Wolford.
+She is married to Wichita and WSU Football Hall-of-Famer, Reuben Eckels and they have two children.